Code of Ethics

 5. Insider Trading

 Employees may in certain instances have access to Inside Information.
-The Criminal Justice Act in the UK, and the Securities Act, the Exchange Act, and Insider Trading Sanctions Act in the US, make it unlawful for any person to trade or recommend trading in securities while in possession of Inside Information.
+The Criminal Justice Act in the UK, the EU Market Abuse Regulations and the Securities Act, the Exchange Act, and Insider Trading Sanctions Act in the US, make it unlawful for any person to trade or recommend trading in securities while in possession of Inside Information.
 The offence often involves taking advantage of Inside Information by trading in securities whose price is likely to be affected if the information were made public.
 It is important to note that disclosure in itself can be an offence unless it is done in the proper performance of the functions of employment, office or profession, such as to a regulatory authority or to a company’s bankers, brokers or lawyers.
 In other words, the disclosure offence can be committed whether or not the recipient of that Inside Information acts upon it.
 It is irrelevant whether such action is taken directly or indirectly, and there are no exceptions for personal or independent reasons.

 STURGEON has adopted the Market Conduct and Market Abuse Policy that address these issues and all STURGEON Employees are required to be familiar with this policy and abide by it.